smturek/bop-phoenix/README.md

-# PhaserDemo
+# BoP Phoenix

-A coop multiplayer version of Binding of Pryssac
+A coop multiplayer version of Binding of Pryssac using Elixir and Phoenix